cbcrg/tcoffee/docs/tcoffee_quickstart.rst

 Expresso
 ========
 The default installation of T-Coffee provides you with the EBI wublast.pl client required to run Expresso.
-Using this, Expresso will BLAST your sequences against the PDB database, identify the best targets and use them to align your proteins using a structural aligner.
+Using this, Expresso will BLAST your sequences against the PDB database, identify the best targets (by default X-RAY structures, minimum 35% identical to your sequences) and use them to align your proteins using a structural aligner.
+Expresso automatically generates a template file (``<your file name>_pdb1.template_list``) that can be used for further use.
 Run Expresso with the following command:

 ::